apache/ignite/modules/ducktests/tests/ducktests_remote/docs/commands.md

    delete the old tree.
 A half-copied distribution that looks present is worse than an absent one.

+A staging directory is `<install_root>/.<name>.tmp.<random>`, and holds a whole copy of the distribution until the swap.
+One that is never swapped in — a failed host, an interrupted run — is removed on the way out, and any left by an earlier attempt are swept before the next one starts.
+It is scoped to the distribution being deployed: `deploy ignite-dev` never touches `.ignite-2.17.0.tmp.*`.

 `--via HOST` uploads the payload once to an intermediate host and fans out from there.
 `deploy` prints the total bytes before it starts — on a twelve-host cluster a 300 MB distribution is 3.7 GB from a laptop — and suggests `--via` when that total is large.